Mic92/nixpkgs-review/README.md

 ## Installation

 `nixpkgs-review` is included in nixpkgs.
-Older versions of nixpkgs might still call it `nix-review`.

 To use it without installing it, use: